An Interpretable Convolutional Neural Network Framework for Fluid Dynamics: Results and Discussion

 \subsubsection{Zero Boundary Conditions: $u(0,t)=0, u(L,t)=0, u(x,0) = \sin(0.5\pi x)$}

 The analytically trained CNN (anCNN) model is tested against a number of cases of homogeneous Dirichlet (zero) boundary conditions, each having randomly initialised weights.
-The initial condition is chosen as a single repeating sine function over the domain, and set to zero at each boundary.
-Table \ref{tab:learnt-weights1v2} reports the final set of learned weights alongside the three fundamental criteria for classical numerical‐schemes, i.e, consistency, symmetry, and stability (CFL).
-Following equations, (\ref{eq:a}, \ref{eq:b} and \ref{eq:c}), consistency requires the sum of the three weights to be zero, symmetry requires the weights $u_{i-1}$ and $u_{i+1}$ to be equal, and stability requires that the CFL condition is met.
-Please note, although the second column of Table \ref{tab:learnt-weights1v2} shows the learned weights only to two decimal places for the sake of brevity, the model was trained to high precision with each of the weights available up to eight decimal places.
-Seen from the table, \textit{Runs} 1 to 4, while failing to satisfy consistency and stability, each of them successfully satisfies the symmetry criterion, with \textit{runs} 1 to 3 having an approximate symmetry value almost zero ($0.01$).
+The initial condition is chosen as a single repeating sine function over the domain which has a value of zero at each boundary.
+Table \ref{tab:learnt-weights1v2} reports the final set of learned weights alongside the three fundamental criteria for classical numerical‐schemes, i.e, consistency, symmetry, and scaling (2$\times$CFL).
+The most important observation is the model completely fails to train a consistent numerical operator, with all cases 1-4 training to different numerical values.
+Physically, this means that when given the case of a simply decaying initial condition, the CNN operator cannot find a unique set of weights which describes the physics of this problem.
+This is perhaps not surprising, as any choice of operator can act to simply diffuse a signal to zero, however the operators still appear to learn some aspects of the physics with symmetry almost respected by the learnt weights and consistency errors remaining relatively small.
+Following equations, (\ref{eq:a}, \ref{eq:b} and \ref{eq:c}), consistency requires the sum of the three weights to be zero, symmetry requires the weights $u_{i-1}$ and $u_{i+1}$ to be equal, and scaling requires that the term is equal to $2C$.
+Please note, although the second column of Table \ref{tab:learnt-weights1v2} shows the learned weights only to two decimal places for the sake of brevity, the model was trained to full precision.
+Seen from the table, \textit{Runs} 1 to 4, while failing to satisfy consistency and scaling, each of them successfully satisfies the symmetry criterion, with \textit{runs} 1 to 3 having an approximate symmetry value almost zero ($0.01$).
 This indicates that even without any explicit constraint, the model captures the inherent symmetry of the data.